shubh-hum1996/Acedemic-management-system---Shubham/README.md

 3. *Event Management System*: A system to handle events, attendees, and registrations using PostgreSQL.
 4. *OLAP Operations*: Analysis of sales data using OLAP operations in Redshift or PostgreSQL.

-## Project 1: Academic Management System
+## Project 1: Academic Management System Task 1

 The Academic management system aims to have Student information, Course information and Enrollment information.